lubski/battle-system/README.md

 Design Pattern/Principles:
 - [Solid Principles](https://en.wikipedia.org/wiki/SOLID)

+##Changelog
+* Rounds can be returned as generator, iterate, return to closure or new class by __invoke
+* Random generator units for army

 ## Examples Usage
 See all [examples](https://github.com/lubski/battle-system/tree/main/examples) starting war, creating new units, weapons or extend them.